Essential Oils Make and Take Guide with DIY Recipe Ideas

 Step 3: Preparing

-• Do you need handouts to give to your students?
+• Do you need handouts for your students?

-• Do you have the recipe ingredients needed?
-Essential oils, carrier oils, other ingredients the recipe calls for.
+• Do you have the ingredients needed for the recipe?
+Essential oils, carrier oils, and other ingredients the recipe calls for.

 • Don’t forget items such as paper towels, coverings to protect work surfaces, and anything needed for clean up after the event.